 How do I receive mail at the residence hall?

 Residents can only pick up items addressed to them; ensure the resident’s name is on the incoming letter or package.
 Residents will be notified by Falcon Mail after items have been processed.
 Items can be retrieved at the Central Receiving office, which is located in the Business Services Building (BSB-1100).
 Hours are Monday through Friday between 8:30 a.m. and 4:30 p.m.

 Immunization Requirements & Waivers

-An individual enrolled at Daytona State College who will be residing in in the Student Residence Hall shall provide documentation of vaccinations against meningococcal meningitis and hepatitis B after they are selected to live in and pay their housing deposit for the Student Resident Hall unless they request a waiver.
+An individual enrolled at Daytona State College who will be residing in the Student Residence Hall is required to submit documentation of vaccinations against meningococcal meningitis and hepatitis B after they are selected to live in and pay their housing deposit for the Student Resident Hall, unless they request a waiver.
 The waiver(s) may be requested by the individual if they are 18 years of age or older, or the individual’s parent, if the individual is a minor.
 Vaccinations may be declined by signing a separate waiver (provided by DSC) for each of these vaccines which acknowledges receipt and review of the information provided.